 100% have gained team working skills

 94% gained skills to use at home, college or work

 76% gained self management skills

 Pauline’s story is a great example of the power of our work in developing transferrable skills and why they are so important.

 9. We are changing perceptions of disability

 Part of DanceSyndrome’s mission is to change the way people think about disability.
-We want to refocus attention on the things that people with disabilities are soma free saturday delivery able to do, instead of how their disability limits them.
+We want to refocus attention on the things that people with disabilities are buying soma able to do, instead of how their disability limits them.
 Once people change to an ability, rather than disability, focus then opportunities for people with disabilities become more readily available.

 We try to show people’s strengths and talents in all aspects of our work, but this video “Here I am” is one of our favourites!

 10. We’re an award winning charity

 Over the last 4 years we have won many awards and accolades recognising the importance of our work.
 It’s always great to get such wonderful recognition and it really helps us to raise awareness of our work, but the main reason why these awards are so important to us is because they really make a significant difference to our Dance Leaders’ confidence, self esteem and belief that they can achieve anything they want to in life with the right support.